disnio/mjsa/image/img-change/cropper-A/README.md

 Define zoom ratio when zoom the image by wheeling mouse.

-### touchDragZoom

-- Type: `Boolean`
-- Default: `true`

-Enable to zoom the image by dragging touch.

 ### cropBoxMovable

 - Type: `Boolean`
 - Default: `true`

-Enable to move the crop box.
+Enable to move the crop box by dragging.

 ### cropBoxResizable